tstoegi/MyMeter/README.md

 The stacked MicroWakeupper shield is turning your Wemos D1 mini on and off.
 Recommended: onboard jumper J1 cutted!

-The firmware will count each cycle, write the total amount to eeprom and sent a mqtt message to your broker with the total amount of gas (total_m3).
+The firmware will count each cycle, write the total amount to eeprom and sent a mqtt message to your broker with the total amount of gas (total).

 ## Setup/Installation
 1. Install the MicroWakeupper library (https://github.com/tstoegi/MicroWakeupper) to your Arduino IDE